 I regained the ability to eat enough to survive in early 2007, clawed my way back to enough energy and weight to function at work full-time around mid-2007, got the damned tube out of my arm, and regained the ability to talk for more than an hour a day without being completely miserable in October of 2007 thanks to a very helpful speech therapist.
-Since then I've been able to pass for normal so long as you're not around me during meals (in which case I don't eat much at a sitting), but it's been a very slow process of further recovery.
+At that point I could pass for normal so long as you weren't around me during meals (in which case I didn't eat much at a sitting).

 Adding insult to injury, the low liquid intake resulted in exactly what I was afraid of in late 2008: A kidney stone, which my family is prone to.
 On the plus side, they're very easy to diagnose, and not at all fatal.
 On the down side, spending a substantial portion of a month or so in twitching pain (and burning through all my sick and vacation leave in the process) sucks.
 Also, 2mm my ass.
 That thing was 4mm by 6mm by the time it worked its way out.

-It's still somewhat uncomfortable to talk a lot, I can't sing or yell anymore, I can't eat more than maybe 2 cups of anything at a time, if I pay any attention to it I can still feel everything in my throat, and my stomach feels funky periodically for no reason.
+My throat is still rather sensitive, I can't sing or yell anymore, I can only eat half of what a normal person can even on a good day, if I pay any attention to it I can still feel everything in my throat, and my stomach feels funky periodically for no reason.
 But all these things are livable--being able to talk, laugh, walk around, and work on a regular basis is a wonderful thing, so I'm not complaining.

-I've been keeping count: So far I have tried 15 different prescription drugs, 3 prescription-strength versions of over-the-counter drugs, 10 over-the-counter drugs, 14 herbal/homeopathic remedies, and I was also prescribed or given samples of 8 prescription drugs I didn't end up taking.
-Of the 28 drugs I tried, about six did me any good at all, only two without significant side effects.
+I've been keeping count: So far I have tried 18 different prescription drugs, 3 prescription-strength versions of over-the-counter drugs, 10 over-the-counter drugs, 14 herbal/homeopathic remedies, and I was also prescribed or given samples of 8 prescription drugs I didn't end up taking.
+Of the 31 drugs I tried, about nine did me any good at all, only four without significant side effects (two of which I didn't try until the "real" diagnosis years later).
 More than that have actively made the situation much worse.

-By way of Western medicine I've seen 22 doctors total, 5 of whom were world-class: 13 specialists (four ENTs, two speech therapists, an endocrinologist, a neurologist, a headache specialist, three gastroenterologists, and a swallowing specialist), 2 general practitioners (not counting ER visits), 3 internists, 3 psychologists, and 1 psychiatrist.
+By way of Western medicine I've seen 23 doctors total, 6 of whom were world-class: 14 specialists (four ENTs, two speech therapists, an endocrinologist, a neurologist, a headache specialist, four gastroenterologists, and a swallowing specialist), 2 general practitioners (not counting ER visits), 3 internists, 3 psychologists, and 1 psychiatrist.
 If you include ER and phone consultations, add 5 more.

-Test-wise, I've enjoyed 12 high-tech scans, 7 probes into every orifice in my body, a dozen or so tests on tissue samples, and more blood tests than I can count.
-The detailed breakdown: 4 CT scans, 2 MRIs, 2 upper GI endoscopies, one colonoscopy, 2 radioactive stomach emptying studies, a couple of EKGs, one EEG, four X-rays, a lung function test, an ultrasound exam, a video stroboscopic throat exam and a half dozen more routine fiber optic/mirror based ones, a throat manometry study, an electronic pH monitor, many biopsies, blood tests for everything from Valley Fever to cancer (that one cost as much as a used car), and tests on pretty much every bodily output but sweat (yes, even tears).
+Test-wise, I've enjoyed 12 high-tech scans, 9 probes into every orifice in my body, a dozen or so tests on tissue samples, and more blood tests than I can count.
+The detailed breakdown: four CT scans, two MRIs, three upper GI endoscopies, one colonoscopy, two radioactive stomach emptying studies, a couple of EKGs, one EEG, four X-rays, a lung function test, an ultrasound exam, a gastric gas sampling study, a small-bowel manometry study, a video stroboscopic throat exam and a half dozen more routine fiber optic/mirror based ones, a throat manometry study, an electronic esophageal pH monitor, many biopsies, blood tests for everything from Valley Fever to cancer (that one cost as much as a used car), and tests on pretty much every bodily output but sweat (yes, even burps and tears).

 My therapy count thus far includes: Acupuncture, shiatsu, chiropracty, long-wavelength infrared therapy, short-wavelength infrared LED therapy, deep relaxation therapy, hypnotherapy, counseling, psychotherapy, elevator music that's somehow supposed to help with morning sickness, more hypnotherapy, massage therapy, myofascial release, physical therapy, non-force chiropracty, craniosacral therapy, and some ridiculous voodoo called tapping.
 Most helped at least a little.